DependableSystemsLab/LLFI/README.md

   Usage: setup OPTIONS
   List of options:
   -LLVM_DST_ROOT <LLVM CMake build root dir>:
       Make sure you build LLVM with CMake and pass build root directory here -LLVM_SRC_ROOT <LLVM source root dir>
+  -LLFI_BUILD_ROOT <path where you want to build LLFI>
-    -LLVM_GXX_BIN_DIR <clang's parent dir> (optional):
+  -LLVM_GXX_BIN_DIR <llvm-gcc/g++'s parent dir> (optional):
-        You don't need to set it if it is in system path -LLFI_BUILD_ROOT <path where you want to build LLFI>
+      You don't need to set it if it is in system path -JAVA_HOME_DIR <java home directory for oracle jdk 7 or higher> (optional):
+    You don't need to set it if your default jdk is oracle jdk 7 or higher and in system path

   --help(-h): show help information
+  --no_gui: Add this option if you do not want GUI.
   ```
-  Here is a sample build command if `clang` is already in $PATH:
+  Here is a sample build command if `clang` and `javac` are already in $PATH:
   ```
   ./setup -LLFI_BUILD_ROOT $BUILD/LLFI -LLVM_SRC_ROOT $SRC/llvm-3.4 -LLVM_DST_ROOT $BUILD/llvm-3.4
   ```